 Career Development Center: Resources & Information for LGBTQAA

 As an LGBTQAA transitioning into a career, you may encounter additional challenges related to your sexual orientation.
 The workplace may or may not be supportive and the following can provide additional information to assist you in your transition from student to career professional.
-If you want to discuss these or other career related issues further, you can make an appointment to talk to a counselor at the Career Services.
+If you want to discuss these or other career related issues further, you can make an appointment to talk to a counselor at the Career Development Center.

 There are 5 main questions you need to ask yourself before and during your internship/job search.